Elbanby/GoLang/README.md

 ## About

-This repo serves primarily as my quick notes to what I study in GoLang.
-It constantly keep growing the more I learn.
+This repo serves primarily as my quick notes to what I learn about GoLang.
+Its constantly keep growing.

 ## Directories
  * 3dsurfaceplot